 Instagram is a powerhouse.

-This social media titan has more than 800 million monthly active users, and many experts believe it could reach a billion in 2018.
+This social media titan has more than 1 billion monthly active users.

 What’s more, Instagram Stories are a huge hit.

-In fact, Instagram Stories grew to 250 million daily active users within a year of its launch, and now has more users than its rival Snapchat Stories.
+In fact, Instagram Stories grew to 500 million daily active users within a couple of years of its launch, and now has more users than its rival Snapchat Stories.

 But as more and more people use Instagram Stories, it’s getting harder to stand out.
-As a result, you need to know the ins and outs of all things Instagram – including Instagram Story dimensions.
+As a result, you need to know the ins and outs of Instagram marketing – including Instagram Story dimensions.

 In this article, you’ll learn all about Instagram Story dimensions.
 And stick around: You’ll also learn about 18 Story ideas from top brands killing it on Instagram.